Photo: By Sven Mandel (Own work) [CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons

 # 1 – Where Would I Be Without You

-The John Miles song “Where Would I Be Without You,” was the opening track to John Miles’ 1983 album Sympathy.
+The John Miles song “Where Would I Be Without You” was the opening track to John Miles’ 1983 album Sympathy.
 The song is rarely picked as a fan favorite.
 It was never a big hit, and I don’t believe I have ever met anyone who has ever heard of the song.
 Yet, the song was the opening track on the album.
 Record companies always place what they view as the best song as the opening track.
 The label knew it had a great song.
 I am sure John Miles probably knew he had a great song.
 And here at ClassicRockHistory, it easily topped our list of great John Miles songs.
-If you have never heard the song, please click on it and take a listen.
+If you have never heard the song, please click on it and listen.
 It was just pure pop perfection.

-Top 10 John Miles Songs article published on Classic RockHistory.com© 2016
+Top 10 John Miles Songs article published on Classic RockHistory.com© 2023

 Classicrockhistory.com claims ownership of all its original content and Intellectual property under United States Copyright laws and those of all other foreign countries.
 No one person, business, or organization is allowed to re-publish any of our original content anywhere on the web or in print without our permission.
-All photos used are either public domain creative commons photos or licensed officially from Shutterstock under license with ClassicRockHistory.com.
-All photo credits have been placed at the end of the article.
-Any theft of our content will be met with swift legal action against the infringing websites.
+All photos used are either supplied by the artists, public domain Creative Commons photos, or licensed officially from Shutterstock under license with ClassicRockHistory.com.